 THE Secret Key to Creating Lag in the Golf Swing

-Lag is considered the holy grail of the golf swing.
-Golfing greats such as Ben Hogan and Sergio Garcia have had tremendous amounts of lag that allowed them to hit the ball great distances with relatively little effort.
+Lag is widely regarded as the holy grail of the golf swing.
+Legendary ball strikers like Ben Hogan and Sergio Garcia maintained extraordinary amounts of golf swing lag, allowing them to generate tremendous clubhead speed and hit the ball remarkable distances with what appeared to be minimal effort.

-Of course, as a golf instructor who is known for teaching the truth about the physics and biomechanics of the swing, I can tell you that there is nothing mysterious about lag at all.
-In fact, it's quite easy to create.
+As a golf instructor who is dedicated to teaching the real physics and biomechanics behind the swing, I can assure you that there is nothing mysterious about lag at all.
+In reality, creating and maintaining lag is something any golfer can learn when they understand the correct mechanics.
+It's actually quite straightforward once you know the right approach.

 "Been playing for 15 years and a number of lessons and never heard a better description of why and how losing and maintaing lag happen.
 I'm excited to go and drill this out.
 [I] don't expect miracles, but at least there is hope and a vision to getting better.
 Aloha and Thx"